Timdenders/Grin-and-Gourmet/README.md

 4. **Insufficient Market Research**: Grin & Gourmet hasn't undergone public testing yet, leaving uncertainties about how individuals beyond our team perceive the UI design

 ### Application of Course Learning:
-1. We have made use of threading for concurrent operations, especially in handling user-initiated tasks like uploading images, editing, deleting recipes, preventing the GUI from freezing during database operations.
+1. We have made use of threading for concurrent operations, especially in handling user-initiated tasks like uploading images, editing, deleting recipes, and preventing the GUI from freezing during database operations.
 2. File system interactions and I/O operations are utilized when handling image files, managing their paths, copying, deleting, and ensuring proper storage.
-3. For I/O Operations, we mainly utilize an external library, kivy, to handle user interaction with the application.
+3. For I/O Operations, we mainly utilize an external library, Kivy, to handle user interaction with the application.